Do Wah Diddy

 The woman was so offended by it that she complained to her manager about the man's 'inappropriate conduct' in commenting to her about her appearance.
 The man was more or less forced to apologise for his remark after being spoken to by the Director General and said he was "mortified after making the comment" (i.e. "I should not have said it," although, privately, he presumably meant what he'd said).
 What is an apology, actually?

-It seems ridiculous to me that offence would be taken when someone says your clothes suit your figure.
-That is what clothes are supposed to do: fit.
-Perhaps it's less about the clothes than the body and it really means something more risqué.
-I have seen a young male employee with a nice slim figure go in a typing pool full of women all turning round saying: "Nice suit Andrew.
+It seems unreasonable to take offence when someone suggests your clothes suit your figure.
+That's what clothes are supposed to do: fit.
+Perhaps it's less about the clothes than the body and it really means something a bit more risqué.
+Even then, so what?
+I have seen a young male employee with a nice slim figure walk into a typing pool full of women all turning round saying: "Nice suit Andrew.
 New, is it?
 Suits your build" (or something along those lines).
 Perhaps I should not even mention "typing pool" and "women" in the same sentence in case someone is offended by the insinuation that typing jobs are only for women (they were, but times have changed).
 Perhaps this Andrew was embarrassed or perhaps he wasn't.
 Either way, he will have got over it.
+He certainly didn't complain to his manager.

 The CBI bigwig might have survived relatively unscathed had he not also been accused by other women of pinching their bottoms and whatnot, and telling a woman that her dress made it hard for him to concentrate on anything else.
 Such things should not be acceptable in a workplace but I think there is also a funny side to it if not taken too far, like saying to a woman she's got 'incredible tits' for example, or a 'sexy arse'.
 But a captain of industry being unable to concentrate on anything else than a woman's dress is really quite funny.
 I am sorry if you don't see the joke.